The Windham Weaponry CDI is one of the company’s top-of-the-line AR-15 rifles. This firearm has a whole new look from the handguard to the buttstock.

 The barrel’s strength chrome line enhancement 4150 chrome-moly-vanadium steel.
 It also features a Vortex Slash suppressor which is compatible with blank-firing adapters.
 If there’s one thing I’d want to change in this rifle, I still prefer the traditional M4 style handguard.
 It’s not about the functionality.
 I just think it looks better with the old design so it’s not that big a deal.

 All the enhancements made on this rifle makes it a good buy at around $1680.
 I got mine for a few hundred dollars less from a friend looking to purchase a Beretta 2-shot rifle.
 This firearm has a similar design to the YHM Diamond Specter, particularly with its handguard.

 Watch a detailed review of the Windham Weaponry CDI modern sporting rifle from OVOMagazine:

 If you love accessorizing your rifle with the best optics, the Windham Weaponry CDI is one of the top choices for this purpose.
 That includes night vision and all the good gear you can think of mounting in its extended Picatinny rail.
 I bought mine for this reason and will soon be the best modified CDI anyone could lay their eyes on!

 What can you say about the Windham Weaponry CDI?
-Share your thoughts in the comments below!
+Share your thoughts in the comments section below!

-Editor’s Note – This post was originally published in August 2015 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on June 19, 2017, and has been updated for quality and relevancy.